saphlua/superbrain/README.md

 This has only been tested on Windows.

+## Why is this one better than the eight thousand other BF interpreters?

+It's not.
+Sorry.
+It works and stuff (I think), so there.

 ## Removed Features

 *Removed features are features that aren't considered ~valuable~ confusing enough to be standard in the interpreter.
 They still exist and will be accessible via the `--legacy:[version]` command.*